 All in all, the film excels in technical achievements, but fails to engage on a human level.
 The Martian environment – filmed at Wadi Rum in Jordan – is convincing.
 So are the space crafts and the NASA facilities that were constructed at the Korda Studios in Budapest.
 But, as I suggested earlier, the story of Mark Watney’s ordeals on the planet is short of real human life.
 Psychologically, he is a cardboard character.
 We don’t get to know him any more than the numerous bit players who are only in the film for a fraction of the time he gets.
 This might be the reason for featuring some disco classics in the novel and film; to include some elements steaming with life that can get him goofing, if only for a second or two.

 Still, The Martian is preferable to Scott’s previous film, the pompous and stilted EXODUS: GODS AND KINGS (2014).
 It is unusually cheerful and upbeat to be a work signed by him.
 Just think of all the glum and even nihilistic films he has made: besides the Alien films, titles such as Black Rain (1989), Hannibal (2001) and AMERICAN GANGSTER (2007).
 Here, the forbidding planet is turned into a sun-drenched place of hope and optimism.
-Perhaps Scott was haunted by David Lean, whose shooting of Lawrence of Arabia (1962) took place only a stone’s throw from The Martian’s locations in Jordan.
+Perhaps Scott was inspired by David Lean, whose shooting of Lawrence of Arabia (1962) took place only a stone’s throw from The Martian’s locations in Jordan.

 © Michael Tapper, 2015.
 Web exclusive: michaeltapper.se 2015-10-02.